Uri3n/Advanced-TLS-Injection/README.md

 # Advanced-TLS-Injection-PoC
-### A direct improvement to remote TLS Injection.
-Proof of concept.
+### A Threadless Injection Technique That Abuses TLS callbacks

 I did a write-up on this.
 Check it out here: https://urien.gitbook.io/diago-lima/abusing-tls-callbacks-for-payload-execution